HomeLatest NewsBFSIFederal Card Services to invest $250 million in India, first plant in Pune

 Matías Gainza Eurnekian, CEO, Federal Card Services, said India would play a central role in the company’s global expansion.
 “Our investment in Pune marks the beginning of a long-term commitment to build, design and deliver payment solutions from India,” he said.

-The Pune location was chosen for its proximity to Mumbai’s financial sector, skilled workforce and logistics network connecting markets in Asia, the and Europe, the company said.
+The Pune location was chosen for its proximity to Mumbai’s financial sector, skilled workforce and network connecting markets in Asia, the Middle East and Europe, the company said.

 Advertisement

-Eurnekian said the company aimed to promote sustainable manufacturing practices in partnership with the government and .
+Eurnekian said the company aimed to promote sustainable manufacturing practices in partnership with the and industry.

 The company said its India expansion aligns with the government’s Make in India programme, which promotes domestic production and export-oriented manufacturing in technology sectors.